Low Carbon Fuels FAQs

 Low carbon methanol has an important role to play in the energy transition.

-Low carbon methanol can replace the chemical feedstocks traditionally acquired from fossil fuels and help to produce materials such as plastics, paint, adhesives, medicines and many other products used in modern society.
+Low carbon methanol can replace the chemical feedstocks traditionally acquired from fossil fuels and help to produce lower carbon intensive goods such as plastics, paint, adhesives and medicines.

-If low carbon methanol emits carbon dioxide when reformed to produce hydrogen, how is low carbon methanol different from conventional fossil fuels?
+If low carbon methanol still releases carbon dioxide when it’s used, how is it different from fossil fuels?

 5